 Meep supports distributed-memory parallelism using MPI.
 This allows it to scale up from small dual-processor machines to supercomputers, and to work on very large problems that may not fit into the memory of one machine.
 Meep simulations can use hundreds of processors.
 Of course, your problem must be sufficiently large in order to benefit from many processors.

 To install the parallel version of Meep, you must have a version of MPI installed on your system.
 See Installation.

-We also strongly recommend installing the HDF5 with parallel I/O support if you are going to run with more than a few processors.
+We also strongly recommend installing the HDF5 package with parallel I/O support if you are going to run with more than a few processors.
 HDF5 needs to be configured with the flag

 CC environment variable to

 mpicc.
 Unfortunately, the parallel HDF5 library then does not work with serial code, so you have may have to choose to install either the serial or the parallel Meep, but not both.